lake-of-fire/BigSyncKit/README.md

 # BigSyncKit

-CURRENT STATUS: Not fully reliable yet, but getting there.
+CURRENT STATUS: Working reliably in production, but docs and code need cleanup.
+Test suite hasn't been updated.

 Synchronize RealmSwift databases with CloudKit.